GSA/digitalgov.gov/content/resources/intro-accessibility.md

 url: /resources/intro-accessibility/
 date: 2019-12-04 9:00:00 -0400
 title: "Intro to Accessibility"
-summary: "An introduction to accessibility, why it matters."
+summary: "An introduction to accessibility, and why it matters."
 type: guide
 featured_image:
   uid: accessibility-101-card